Dean, College of Civic & Liberal Arts

-Mr. Wayne Thomas is currently chair of the Department of Fine Arts and associate professor English.
+Mr. Wayne Thomas is the Dean of the School of Arts and Sciences and associate professor of English.
 He has served previously as the chair of the English Department.
 He joined Tusculum College in 2005 and has not only continuously worked to serve his students and grow his departments, but has built several strong arts and humanities programs that have become part of the College’s culture.

 He has a Bachelor of Arts in Theatre History and Literary Criticism from Georgia College, a Master of Fine Arts in Creative Writing/Scriptwriting from Georgia College and a Master of Fine Arts in Creative Writing/Fiction and Nonfiction from West Virginia University.
 During his time with the English Department, Wayne coordinated the annual Humanities Lecture Series, bringing guest authors to campus not only to share their works, but to meet with students and share their professional experiences through small panel sessions.
 He has served as editor of the Tusculum Review, overseeing the student-driven production of the College’s literary journal.